Japan business leaders return to China seeking to bolster cooperation

 But the number of Japanese firms planning to expand in China fell below 30 per cent for the first time according to an annual survey published late last year, with some firms citing concerns about economic uncertainty and others highlighting geopolitical risks.

-China last year arrested a Japanese executive, an employee of the drugmaker Astellas Pharma, on suspicion of espionage.
+China last year arrested a Japanese executive, an employee of the drugmaker Astellas Pharma 4503.T, on suspicion of espionage.
 The move has had a chilling effect on business, Japanese officials say.

-A growing number of Japanese businesses are also grappling with slumping China sales due to rising local competition, China’s uncertain economy and negative Japanese sentiment in the wake of the wastewater release from the Fukushima facility.
+“All of China’s law enforcement and judicial activities are carried out based on facts and the law,” said the Chinese spokesperson.

-Procter & Gamble said earlier this week sales of its SK-II beauty brand tumbled 34 per cent in Greater China in the December quarter due to “temporary” headwinds for Japanese brands and soft market conditions.
+“As long as companies operate legally, there is no need to worry.
+We welcome companies from all countries, including Japanese companies.”

-Japanese EV parts maker Nidec Corp on Wednesday slashed its full-year profit forecast by nearly a fifth, blaming intensifying price competition in China.
+A growing number of Japanese businesses are also grappling with slumping China sales due to rising local competition, China’s uncertain economy and negative Japanese sentiment following the wastewater release from the Fukushima facility.

-Japanese automakers from Toyota and Nissan are also battling a market share fall in China as they lag behind local rivals in electric vehicle offerings in the world’s biggest auto market. — Reuters
+Japanese automakers from Toyota 7203.T and Nissan 7201.T are also battling a market share fall in China as they lag behind local rivals in EV offerings in the world’s biggest auto market. — Reuters